St. Peter's Cathedral, Osnabrück: Bells

-The belfry in the southwest tower houses a ring of six cast steel bells, one of the Bochumer Verein's best works.
+The belfry in the southwest tower houses a ring of six cast steel bells all cast in 1954, one of the Bochumer Verein's best works.
 The bells were built in the so-called experimental V7 shape, a minor octave shape cast.
 The 1951 cast steel bells of the Paderborn Cathedral also ring in the same disposition, and were considered the first major bells ringing in the then newly developed V7 shape.
+The largest bell or bourdon is called " Maria Immaculata" and it weighs 5 tons.
+The 5 smaller bells are named “Petrus”, “Crispinus and Crispinianus”, “Wiho”, “Gosbert” and “Adolf von Tecklenburg”.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.